ICP-Y2/workshop-week-2-thapapavan579-hash/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+Ans: we observed that when 9V battery is connected directly with LED, Slidewitch and Resistor, the LED will be light up.
+Here, when the battery is connected directly, the LED will light up brightly.

 ```